TheIndieArmy/placeholdarr/README.md

 ## Key Features

+- **Jellyfin Support:**
+  Placeholdarr now works with Jellyfin as well as Plex.
+All placeholder, status, and automation features are available for both servers.
 - **Automatic Placeholder Creation:**
-  Creates dummy video files for missing movies and TV episodes, so users can see and request unavailable content in Plex.
+  Creates dummy video files for missing movies and TV episodes, so users can see and request unavailable content in Plex or Jellyfin.
 - **Calendar-Based Status Sync:**
   Periodically syncs with Sonarr/Radarr calendars to create placeholders and update statuses for upcoming content (e.g., "Coming Soon", "Request").
 - **Batch Processing:**
-  Efficiently batches placeholder creation and Plex refreshes to avoid missed updates and improve performance.
+  Efficiently batches placeholder creation and library refreshes to avoid missed updates and improve performance.
-- **Status in Summary:**
+- **Status in Summary/Description:**
-  Statuses (e.g., "Coming Soon", "Request", "Searching...") are now prepended to the summary/description field for both movies and TV episodes, ensuring visibility in all Plex clients (including mobile).
+  Statuses (e.g., "Coming Soon", "Request", "Searching...") are now prepended to the summary/description field for both movies and TV episodes, ensuring visibility in all Plex and Jellyfin clients (including mobile).
 - **Queue Monitoring:**
-  Tracks download/search progress and updates status in Plex as content moves through the queue.
+  Tracks download/search progress and updates status in Plex or Jellyfin as content moves through the queue.
 - **Highly Configurable:**
   Supports lookahead windows, "Coming Soon" toggles, preferred movie date types, and more via `.env` settings.
 - **Robust Logging:**